mantidproject/mantid/docs/source/algorithms/PolDiffILLReduction-v1.rst

 Sample-only keys:

 - *SampleMass*
-- *FormulaUnits*
 - *FormulaUnitMass*
 - *SampleChemicalFormula*
 - *SampleDensity*
 - *Height*

-The SampleMass needs to be defined, as well as FormulaUnitMass and FormulaUnits, even when the self-attenuation is not taken into account.
+The SampleMass needs to be defined, as well as the FormulaUnitMass, even when the self-attenuation is not taken into account.
 The other parameters are required when the self-attenuation is calculated.

 Container-only keys: